-- The user has to put the secure password and that should be strong password containing characters like alphanumeric, digits and words and put it in the Password field.
+- The user has to put the secure password, and that should be a strong password containing characters like alphanumeric, digits, and words and put it in the Password field.
 Re-enter the password in the Re-type field.

 - The user can ignore all options under Global privileges at their defaults.

 - After that, click on Go.

 - The user will return to the Users screen and click the Edit privileges icon on the user that is just created for WordPress.

 - The user has to select the Database-specific privileges section that is being just created for WordPress under the Add privileges to the following database drop-down and then click on Go.

 - The user will get the page refreshed with privileges for that database.
 The user has to select all the privileges and then click on Go.